Skip to content

 When an event is triggered on an element, it “bubbles up” through its ancestors in the DOM tree.
 For example, clicking a button inside a <div> triggers events on the <button>, then on the <div>, and so on, until it reaches the root.

-Here’s an example of attaching a click listener to a parent element to handle clicks on its child items:
+Here’s an example event delegation, by attaching a click listener to a parent element to handle clicks on its child items

 const list = document.querySelector("#itemList");